- Free delivery over £40

 - We're rated 4.9 out of 5

-Utrogestan is suitable for women with an intact uterus or womb when taken with oestrogen, such as Elleste Solo, Zumenon, or patches such as Evorel and Estradot.
+Utrogestan is suitable for women with an intact uterus or womb when taken with oestrogens (i.e. combined HRT), such as Elleste Solo, Zumenon, or patches such as Evorel and Estradot.
 It is not a form of contraception.

 How does Utrogestan work?

-As women approach the menopause the body’s natural production of both oestrogen and progesterone decrease.
-By taking HRT it boosts the levels of these hormones, improving related symptoms.
+As women approach menopause, the body’s natural production of both oestrogen and progesterone decreases.
+Taking HRT boosts the levels of these hormones, improving related symptoms.

 Can Utrogestan be taken with food?